joshhornby/joshhornby.github.io/_posts/2025-06-24-engineering-toil.md

 ### Model and Celebrate Toil Reduction

 Leaders set the tone, if you automate something annoying, share it.
 If you see someone on the team remove a manual process, highlight it in demos or retros.
-This normalises the idea that toil reduction isn't "nice to have" it's real, valuable progress.
+This normalises the idea that toil reduction isn't "nice to have" its real, valuable progress.

 ## The Payoff

 Great teams don't just build, they tend to the systems they inherit, they refuse to let drudgery define their days.
 Over the years, the healthiest engineering cultures I've seen share a bias for automating away the boring bits.
-They build tooling, refine process, and keep an eye out for creeping friction.
+They build tooling, refine the process, and keep an eye out for creeping friction.
 Toil is never eliminated entirely, but it's kept in check an ongoing tax that's regularly audited.

 [The real reward is leverage](/doing-leveraged-work): engineers reclaim hours, teams move faster, systems become more reliable, and morale stays high.
 And, crucially, the team remembers why they joined in the first place.